Final2x/Final2x-core/README.md

     - model: "Waifu2x-upconv_7_photo"
     - scale: 2
     - noise: -1, 0, 1, 2, 3

-- SRMD:
-    - gpuid: >= 0
-    - model: "SRMD"
-    - scale: 2, 3, 4
-    - noise: -1, 0, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10
 ```

 # Build

 [Github Action](https://github.com/Tohrusky/Final2x-core/actions/workflows/CI-build.yml)

-*The project just only been tested in Ubuntu 18+ and Debian 9+ environments on Linux, so if the project does not work on
+_The project just only been tested in Ubuntu 18+ and Debian 9+ environments on Linux, so if the project does not work on
-your system, please try building it.*
+your system, please try building it._

 # Reference